patchamama/fullstackopen-part5-bloglist-frontend/README.md

 ## Pending

-- Test jest with react-testing-library in an Vite installation.
+- Configure and test [jest](https://jestjs.io/) with [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) in an Vite installation.